How to Set up an Internal Audit Program

 Joseph has a bachelors degree in Biological Sciences and a Masters Degree in Business Administration with a concentration in Public Health.
 He is an ASQ Certified Quality Auditor.

 An overview of how to set up an internal audit program to address quality management system standards, government regulations, risk management as well as usage for continuous improvement.

-This is especially useful for small to medium sized medical device companies and start-up companies to ensure that all of the applicable regulatory requirements are incorporated into the system to ensure compliance to all necessary government regulations.
+This is especially useful for small to medium-sized medical device companies and start-up companies to ensure that all of the applicable regulatory requirements are incorporated into the system to ensure compliance with all necessary government regulations.